 This rating category covers the town centre, commercial business, shopping centres, telecom tower sites and the airport.
 All properties rated under this category are zoned Commercial under the Town Planning Scheme, excluding properties with tourism use.
 This rating category recognises the impact of commercial properties on infrastructure and the environment within the Shire.
-This category recognises the more significant share of costs associated with providing additional services like economic development, maintaining car park infrastructure, landscaping, environmental health, light industrial area infrastructure and other amenities.
-The rate in the dollar for this category is 33.4% higher than the GRV - Residential base rate.
-This category is expected to contribute 26.52% of the total rates to be raised for 2022/23.
+This category recognises the more significant share of costs associated with providing additional services like economic development, maintaining car park infrastructure, landscaping, environmental health, light industrial area infrastructure, inter regional flight network costs and other amenities.

+The rate in the dollar for this category is 79% higher than the GRV - Residential base rate.
+This category contains 8.21% of all properties within the Shire, accounting for 18.19% of total property value and is expected to contribute 27.18% of the total rates to be raised for 2025/26.